portworx/px-docs/secrets/portworx-with-aws-kms.md

 * TOC
 {:toc}

+>**NOTE:**<br/> The following feature does not work with PX 1.2.20 due to changes in API on the KMS side.
+We are working wtih AWS in fixing this and will push out a new update.

 Portworx can integrate with AWS KMS to generate and use KMS Datakeys.
 This guide will get a Portworx cluster up which is connected to an AWS KMS endpoint.
 The Data Keys created in KMS can be used to encrypt Portworx Volumes.

 ## Deploying Portworx